RUC-GSAI/YuLan-Chat/README.md

 conda create -n yulan python=3.10 -y conda activate yulan
 ```
-We suggest to install the pytorch and bitsandbytes by adapting to the cuda version, and we provide our applied versions as:
+We suggest to install the pytorch and bitsandbytes according to their official guidance for better adapting to your environment, and we provide our applied versions as reference:
 ```
 torch==1.13
 bitsandbytes==0.39.0